Biden Wants Washington Swamp Monster Ricchetti Back in WH

 Steve Ricchetti also served on the board of Podesta’s Center for American Progress, a leftist think tank with several Clinton administration alums on the board.

-When Hillary Clinton ran for president, Ricchetti served as a “Hillraiser” the term used for the best wealthy campaign fundraising bundlers helping her keep a financial edge over her opponent at the time, Sen. Barack Obama.
+When Hillary Clinton ran for president, Ricchetti served as a “Hillraiser,” the term used for the best wealthy campaign fundraising bundlers helping her keep a financial edge over her opponent at the time, Sen. Barack Obama.

 Ricchetti was largely shut out from the Obama administration because of his ties to Hillary and his lobbying past, until he found his way into Biden’s orbit.